 The Curb Cut Effect

-The curb cut effect is when a design intended to help one group turns out to help multiple groups.
+The curb cut effect is when something intended to help one group ends up helping multiple groups.
 The curb cuts were designed for the physically disabled in Kalamazoo but turned out to also benefit the elderly, they help delivery people rolling shipments to and from trucks, people pushing babies in strollers, runners, people dragging suitcases, etc.

 A rising tide lifts all ships